Mirambo

 Apart from the Nyamwezi aristocracy, Mirambo also was an enemy of the trading community of Tabora in the kingdom of Unyanyembe.
 Many of the inhabitants of Tabora were Arab traders, and rivals of Mirambo for the control of the trade across Unyamwezi.
 These Arabs had powerful allies in Zanzibar on the coast.
 For most of his time as mtemi, Mirambo fought wars against his enemies.
 By the time of his death, he had united most of northern Unyamwezi in an alliance under his leadership, but he never managed to conquer Tabora.

-Mirambo in the 1870s came to be closely allied with Philippe Broyon, a Swiss merchant operating in the region.
-He also welcomed missionaries such as John Morton of the Church Missionary Society and Ebenezer Southon of the London Missionary Society to his domains.
-These missionaries viewed Mirambo as building a stable state in interior east Africa and convinced John Kirk, the British consul at Zanzibar to shift his support in the interior wars to Mirambo over the Kingdom of Unyanyembe.
+In the 1870s, he allied himself closely with Philippe Broyon, a Swiss merchant operating in the region.
+He also welcomed missionaries such as John Morton of the Church Missionary Society and Ebenezer Southon of the London Missionary Society to his kingdom.
+These missionaries viewed Mirambo as building a stable state in interior east Africa and convinced John Kirk, the British consul at Zanzibar, to shift his support in the interior wars from the Kingdom of Unyanyembe to Mirambo.